piotrwyrw/programming-language/README.md

 # Programming language
-Yet another attemp to create an interpreted programming language.
+Yet another attempt to create an interpreted programming language.
 This time in java tho.

+Note, that this is just a prototype.
+The whole project will be rewritten in C, shall it succeed.